 Cover art: Eris Barnes (Tumblr/Twitter).
 Eris writes, “My inspiration for the cover was pretty solely based on a tree I remember in my primary school when I was maybe 5 or 6 years old.
 It was the hip, happening place for making fake food out of mud and rocks, and daring your friends to eat the little purple flowers.
 Unfortunately, the tree was torn down during the school's renovations on the play equipment and football field, but that only motivated me more to draw my memories of it.”

 Show notes: See below

 Content notes: The pieces in Queer Out Here talk about many things related to being queer and the outdoors.
-This issue contains some swearing, descriptions of kissing/sex, mentions of exercise as a weight loss strategy, internalised homophobia, being in physical danger from cold and wildlife and transition-related concerns.
+This issue contains some swearing, mentions of physical and emotional distress, difficult family relationships and social situations, experiences of physical injury and hardship, danger from the elements and being misgendered.
 If you have specific anxieties or triggers, you could check the transcript for particular words or ask a trusted friend to listen and give you feedback.
 If we've missed something obvious, please send us an email so we can add it.
 Some people might wish to take note of the following:

-- Beach Meditation at Bexhill - starts at 1:26:41 - significant wind distortion in audio
+Lady’s Well, Holystone - starts at 3:22 - wind distortion in audio

 Introduction - Jonathan and Allysse

 Short description: Opener (45 seconds), welcome, thank yous and housekeeping.